herreraja/herreraja.github.io/_posts/2020-05-24-never-an-mvp.md

 ## UX vs over-engineering

-As a backend engineer, I wanted to customize the client directly from the backend, so the backend was proving the size of each deck (Card widget in Flutter) and even the backgrounds images for them.
+As a backend engineer, I wanted to customize the client directly from the backend, so the backend was providing the size of each deck (Card widget in Flutter) and even the background images for them.

 I was very proud of this, however, there was a bit delay in displaying the images the first time they were updated.
 Despite my efforts for delivering the customization, the user experience wasn’t great at all, so finally I opted for the `simplest solution`: have a list of background images in the app so backend only needs to provide the name of the image.